 Why We Need Vitamin E

-Vitamin E is an essential nutrient that’s important to our vision, reproduction, brain, blood, skin, and immune system.
-Vitamin E is also a potent antioxidant that helps to fight off free radicals in our cells.
-Free radicals are the molecules produced after exposure to environmental factors, such as smoking, pollution, UV light, and radiation.
-Antioxidant vitamins were first discovered in 1980s when they were first linked to the breaking down of our cells.
-Free radicals may play a part in the development of cancer, heart disease and other ailments as well.
-Vitamin E has the ability to protect and prevent free radical damage.
-Vitamin E however, is heavily dependent on vitamin C, vitamin B3, selenium and glutathione, meaning that a diet high in vitamin E isn’t likely to have an optimal effect unless it is consumed with these other nutrients.
+Vitamin E is an essential nutrient for our eyesight, brain, blood, skin and immune system.
+Vitamin E is also a potent antioxidant that helps fight free radicals in cells.
+Free radicals are molecules that are produced after exposure to environmental factors such as smoking, pollution, UV rays, and radiation.
+Antioxidant vitamins first discovered in the 1980s are associated with cell breakdown.
+Vitamin E protects the body from free radical damage.
+But vitamin E has a strong dependence on vitamin C, vitamin B3, selenium, and glutathione, which means that a diet rich in vitamin E cannot be optimal if it is not taken in conjunction with other nutrients.

 Vitamin E deficiencies are, thankfully, rare.
 Those with deficiencies often have a disease which is linked to fats not being properly digested or absorbed such as Chron’s disease or cystic fibrosis.
 A vitamin E deficiency can cause muscle and nerve damage that can result in the loss of feeling in limbs, loss of body movement and control, muscle weakness, vision problems and the weakening of the immune system.

 Outside of fighting off free radicals and supporting your immune system, vitamin E has a list of other potential benefits.

 Helps reduce the risk of age-related eye degeneration